 - 1. Click the Add New... button. - 2.
-In Mode field, select IP Address or Domain Name. - If you select IP Address, the screen shown is Figure 4-53. - 1) In Target Description field, create a unique description for the target (e.g. Target_1). - 2) In IP Address field, enter the IP address of the target. - 3) Select a common service from Common Service Port drop-down list, so that the Target Port will be automatically filled.
-If the Common Service Port drop-down list don't have the service you want, specify the Target Port manually. - 4) In Protocol field, select TCP, UDP, ICMP or ALL. - If you select Domain Name, the screen shown is Figure 4-54. - 1) In Target Description field, create a unique description for the target (e.g. Target 1). - 2) In Domain Name field, enter the domain name in the blank.
-You can enter 4 domain names. - 3.
-Click the Save button.
+In Mode field, select IP Address or Domain Name. - If you select IP Address, the screen shown is Figure 4-56. - 1) In Target Description field, create a unique description for the target (e.g. Target_1). - 2) In IP Address field, enter the IP address of the target. - 3) Select a common service from Common Service Port drop-down list, so that the Target Port will be automatically filled.
+If the Common Service Port drop-down list don't have the service you want, specify the Target Port manually. - 4) In Protocol field, select TCP, UDP, ICMP or ALL. - If you select Domain Name, the screen shown is Figure 4-57.

+- 1) In Target Description field, create a unique description for the target (e.g. Target_1). - 2) In Domain Name field, enter the domain name in the blank.
+You can enter 4 domain names.